marionettejs/backbone.marionette/docs/marionette.regionmanager.md

 rm.removeRegion("foo");
 ```

-### region:remove event
+### remove:region event

-The RegionManager will trigger a "region:remove"
+The RegionManager will trigger a "remove:region"
 event when a region is removed from the manager.
 This allows you to use the region instance one last
 time, or remove the region from an object that has a